Being a concise topographical account of the several counties of Great Britain

 Unlike similar works in the 17th and 18th centuries, this series of volumes remains valuable today because its authors included content on such topics as population, manufacture and commerce.
 They were also less preoccupied than many antiquarians with coats of arms and pedigrees, and did not overstate the grandeur of the counties, as local topographers were apt to do.
 This rare and much sought-after book was produced digitally from a copy in the Bayerische Staatsbilothek Munchen collection and can be downloaded from Google Books.
 Google has sponsored the digitisation of books from several libraries.
 These books, on which copyright has expired are available for free educational and research use, both as individual books and as full collections to aid researchers

-Bovey Tracey, in the hundred of Teignbridge and the deanery of Moreton, lies about four miles from Chudleigh and about five from Newton Abbot.
+MORETON HAMPSTEAD, a market town in the hundred of Teignbridge and in the deanery of Moreton, is 12 miles from Exeter and 185 miles from London.